SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connector.md

 ']'
 ```
 > **Note**
-> Properties are the corresponding Field in you record schema.
+> Properties are the corresponding fields in you record schema.

 For more information about ingestion mapping, see [Kusto Data mappings](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/mappings).